 Below is all the basic information you need to plan your visit.

 Where is the Acropolis

-Situated in central Athens, you can see the hill from anywhere in the city, provided no tall buildings are blocking your view.
-Find an open space and look up; there’s the direction you should be heading in.
+Situated in central Athens, you can see the hill from almost every open space in the city.
+Find an one and look up; there’s the direction you should be heading in.